IIIF/api/source/api/image/2.1/index.md

 In the case where multiple values are supplied for `attribution`, clients _MUST_ display at least one value.
 Clients _SHOULD_ try to match the language preferred by the user, and if the preferred language is unclear or unavailable, then the client may choose which value to display.

 The value of the `logo` property may be an object in order to indicate the URI of the image and an IIIF Image API [service](#related-services) for the logo.
 While possible, it is _RECOMMENDED_ that logos with IIIF services do not, themselves, have logos.
-Clients encountering logos with logos are _NOT_ required to display a potentially infinite set.
+Clients encountering logos with logos are not required to display a potentially infinite set.

 The following shows a simple use of each of these properties: